Modern Homes standards

 Implementation of the Modern Homes standards

-In Queensland, the Modern Homes standards were implemented through a phased approach, with:
+In Queensland, the Modern Homes standards were implemented through a staged approach, with:

-- the energy efficiency standards commencing on 1 May 2024.
+• residential energy efficiency commencing on 1 May 2024.

 Further detail of Queensland's measures to support implementation of the Modern Homes standards are available online.

-The Australian Building Codes Board (ABCB) and jurisdictions are working with industry to support industry implementation of NCC 2022.
+The Australian Building Codes Board (ABCB) and jurisdictions are continuing to work closely with industry to support implementation of NCC 2022 Modern Homes standards.

 Guidance materials